-Celebrating its 54th year, Ullr Fest is one of Breck’s trademark events – a truly community-oriented celebration in which you can always scan the mob of 12,000 partiers and recognize a couple dozen of them under their horned helmets.
-Wether plunging into the ice-encrusted Maggie Pond, burning an old pair of skis in the massive bonfire, pedaling down the parade route on a fat bike, being pulled along in a kayak or hot tub, partaking in the 200-foot-long shot ski or sipping on a warm brew and vigilantly pivoting out of the path of howling, stumbling Vikings there is something for everyone.
+Ullr Fest is one of Breck’s trademark events – a truly community-oriented celebration in which you can always scan the mob of 12,000 partiers and recognize a couple dozen of them under their horned helmets.
+Wether plunging into the ice-encrusted Maggie Pond, burning an old pair of skis or Christmas tree in the massive bonfire, pedaling down the parade route on a fat bike, being pulled along in a kayak or hot tub, partaking in the 200-foot-long shot ski or sipping on a warm brew and vigilantly pivoting out of the path of howling, stumbling Vikings there is something for everyone.
 Join in on the imploring chants to the Norse God of Snow.
-This year is the best kind of year to celebrate Ullr – when the streets are lined with building-size piles of snow and the entire landscape is a magical, sparkling white.
-Ullr is clearly happy with his work this year.
-We’re all happy.
 Ullr Fest is a rite of passage that no local or visitor should ever miss.
 It’s a chance to don your fur vests and viking helmets, party with your friends every night, and literally do your snow dance.
 But, there are a few things you’ve gotta know to survive Ullr Fest and have the most fun you possibly can. – Shauna Farnell

 Ullr Fest is a multi-day event, and each year it’s a little different.
-You may want to break a world record at the World’s Longest Shot Ski (777 participants last year!), or take the kids skating with Ullr at the Ice Skating Party, so check the schedule ahead of time and make sure you don’t miss out on any fun: http://www.gobreck.com/events/ullr-fest.
+You may want to break a world record at the World’s Longest Shot Ski, or take the kids skating with Ullr at the Ice Skating Party.
 One of my favorite events is Breck’s Got Talent, hosted by KSMT ‘The Mountain’.
-This all ages event kicks off Ullr Fest on Wednesday, January 11th at the Riverwalk Center, and showcases local musicians and dancers as they compete for $1000 in cash.
+This all ages event kicks off Ullr Fest on Wednesday, January 11th at the Riverwalk Center, and showcases local musicians and dancers as they compete for cash prizes.
 Cheer on these talented locals and help judges vote for the best performance!